OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 ## Use a Personal Fork and not an Organization

 If you want to contribute to Microtus, please fork the repository to your personal account and not to an organization.
-This is because GitHub does not allow to fork a repository from an organization to another organization.
+This is because GitHub does not allow to push as maintainer of our fork into a repository from an organization to another organization.
-If you fork the repository to an organization, you will not be able to create a pull request.
+If you fork the repository to an organization, you can open a pr, but we want to accept it.

 We much prefer to have PRs show as merged, so please do not use repositories on organizations for PRs.